 RP HUB

-Our RP Hub, aims to create the fullest picture of supplier progress in terms of a sustainable approach to business, with a special focus on areas of material impact to our Members.
+Our RP Hub, aims to create the fullest picture of supplier progress in terms of their sustainable approach to business, with a special focus on areas of material impact to our members.
 We are interested in what suppliers are doing within their organisations, their supply chains, and communities.

 We are currently in Phase 1 - Supplier Due Diligence with the tool being rolled out to LUPC’s suppliers to complete and submit our Due Diligence Questionnaire.

-Our RP lead will then review the responses to the questionnaires, including an evaluation of Carbon Reduction Plans and Social Value commitments.
-Corrective Action Plans will be agreed with suppliers and form part of ongoing contract management.
+Our RP lead reviews the responses to the questionnaires, including an evaluation of Carbon Reduction Plans and Social Value commitments.
+Corrective Action Plans are agreed with suppliers and form part of ongoing contract management.

 Once we have gathered enough data, we will provide access to LUPC members, giving them the ability to view the RP status of the individual suppliers on Frameworks they use.